dotnet/docs-maui/docs/fundamentals/shell/pages.md

 ## Set page presentation mode

-By default, a small navigation animation occurs when a page is navigated to with the `GoToAsync` method.
+By default, a small navigation animation occurs when a page is navigated to with the <xref:Microsoft.Maui.Controls.Shell.GoToAsync%2A> method.
 However, this behavior can be changed by setting the `Shell.PresentationMode` attached property on a <xref:Microsoft.Maui.Controls.ContentPage> to one of the `PresentationMode` enumeration members:

 - `NotAnimated` indicates that the page will be displayed without a navigation animation.
 - `Animated` indicates that the page will be displayed with a navigation animation.
 This is the default value of the `Shell.PresentationMode` attached property.